-With over 87,000 users and more than 550 reviews on the Firefox add-ons store (as of May 2022), Video Speed Controller has earned a 4.5/5-star rating.
+With over 87,000 users and more than 550 reviews on the Firefox add-ons store (at the time of writing), Video Speed Controller has earned a 4.5/5-star rating.
 When developers provided an update earlier this year, critics erupted with claims that the Firefox add-on slows down every website and does not improve video speed as expected.

 Note:The most recent update to the Video Speed Controller was 0.6.3.3, released on April 6, 2021.
 The add-on is effective at controlling video speed to the user’s preference.
 Users can quickly increase and decrease video speed by clicking the “+” and “-” buttons on the speed indicator or using keyboard shortcuts.

 The advantages of Video Speed Controller are listed below.